Skip to content

 Bad pruning makes trees weaker, sicker, and uglier.
-We follow ANSI A300 pruning standards on every job — which is a fancy way of saying we don’t top trees, we don’t leave stubs, and we don’t take off more than the tree can handle in a single season.
+We don't top trees, we don't leave stubs, and we don't take off more than the tree can handle in a single season.

 Signs it might be time to call us